Artist Statement

 Bio

-Selected solo projects include “Non-Linear Path” at Liaigre, Miami, FL (2024), “Pieces of the Landscape” at Oolite Arts, Miami Beach, FL (2023), and “Americana Quilts: Reinterpretation of Tradition” at Laundromat Art Space, Miami, FL (2022).
-Selected group exhibitions include "Hand Over Hand: Textiles Today” at Mindy Solomon Gallery, Miami, FL (2023), and “In the Company of Women: At Large” at LnS Gallery, Miami, FL (2022).
-Jestrow has been awarded artist residencies at The Sam and Adele Golden Foundation (2024), The Jentel Foundation (2022), National Park Service Artist in Residence in the Everglades (AIRIE) (2014), and The Studios of Key West (2012).
+Selected solo projects include “Lots of Little Pieces (aka My Favorite Color is Glitter)” at Miami-Dade College Kendall Gallery, Miami, FL (2025) “Non-Linear Path” at Liaigre, Miami, FL (2024), and Americana Quilts: Reinterpretation of Tradition” at Laundromat Art Space, Miami, FL (2022).
+Selected group exhibitions include "Hand Over Hand: Textiles Today” at Mindy Solomon Gallery, Miami, FL (2023), and In the Company of Women: At Large” at LnS Gallery, Miami, FL (2022).
+Jestrow has been awarded artist residencies at The Sam and Adele Golden Foundation (2024), The Jentel Foundation (2022), and National Park Service Artist in Residence in the Everglades (AIRIE) (2014).
 Awarded grants include the South Florida Cultural Consortium (SFCC, 2023), Miami Individual Artists (MIA) Grant (2022 - 2025), The Ellies, Miami’s Visual Arts Awards, Oolite Arts (2021), and the Artist Access Grant, Miami-Dade County and FUNdarte (2021 - 2024).